yzhang2332/WoA_tiago/README.md

 ### 3. Running
 Make sure:
-- The microphone is connect to the developemnt laptop
+- The microphone is connected to the developemnt laptop
-- The robot is connect to the laptop via Etheret
+- The robot is connected to the laptop via Etheret

-Then, in a new terminal, run the main launch file:
+Then, in a new terminal, source the setup and run the main launch file:
 ```shell script
 source ~/.bashrc
 roslaunch tiago_gpt4 hri_competition.launch